mdlog/desocialai/MESSAGES_FIX.md

 ## Related Issues
 - Missing user records in database
 - Wallet-based users without user profiles
-- Conversation participants yang sudah dihapus
+- Conversation participants that have been deleted